 Yes.
 India is a signatory to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards (1958).
 Under Part II of the Arbitration and Conciliation Act, 1996, foreign awards made in Convention countries can be enforced in India through an application to the designated High Court.
 Enforcement can be refused only on narrow grounds: lack of notice, invalidity of arbitration agreement, excess of jurisdiction, or violation of public policy.
 The Supreme Court of India has significantly narrowed the "public policy" exception over recent years.
 Unified Chambers has deep experience in New York Convention enforcement proceedings, including cases involving ICC, LCIA, SIAC, and UNCITRAL awards.

-The Debt Recovery Tribunal has jurisdiction over debts above ₹20 lakhs (approximately USD 24,000 or GBP 19,000).
-Below this threshold, recovery must be pursued through civil courts under the Code of Civil Procedure, 1908.
-For commercial disputes above ₹3 crores (approximately USD 360,000), the Commercial Courts Act, 2015 provides a dedicated fast-track forum at district and High Court levels.
+The Debt Recovery Tribunal has jurisdiction over debts above ₹20 lakhs (approximately USD 24,000 or GBP 19,000) — but the DRT route is available only where the claimant is a bank or a notified financial institution under the RDB Act, 1993.
+Foreign trade creditors instead pursue recovery through civil courts under the Code of Civil Procedure, 1908, or through enforcement of a foreign judgment or arbitral award.
+For commercial disputes of a Specified Value of ₹3 lakh or above (Section 2(1)(i), Commercial Courts Act, 2015), the Commercial Courts Act provides a dedicated fast-track forum at district and High Court levels.
 Unified Chambers advises on the most commercially effective forum based on debt size, debtor profile, and available assets.

 No. Foreign companies and individuals can pursue complete debt recovery proceedings in India without visiting the country.
 A Power of Attorney (POA) executed in the foreign country, apostilled or attested by the Indian High Commission, authorises Unified Chambers to act on your behalf for all court proceedings, document filings, negotiations, and enforcement actions.
 We conduct all client communication via video conference, secure email, and encrypted document exchange.
 Many of our international mandates have been completed without the client ever travelling to India.